The SMILE Audit Model

 Once you use this self-assessment tool you will know how to plan your audit on diversity.
 This self-assessment tool will help you identify your institution’s strengths and growth areas in learning related to diversity and inclusion.

-To complete this self-assessment exercise will take you around 30 minutes if you work individually.
+It will take you about 30 minutes to complete this self-assessment if you work individually.
 You can also create a working group and discuss the questions.

 If you want to use this tool, download the file here: